 The latest version is downloaded as soon as it is published and the numbers keep increasing.
 With a library of more than 50,000 free, open-source Plugins and Themes growing each day, and hundreds of core contributors each release cycle, the WordPress community is an ecosystem built around the platform’s viability and proven success.

-WordPress can be extended to MultiSite feature on demand base.
-You are able to develop and maintain multiple sites using single WordPress installation.
+WordPress can be extended to multisite features on a demand base.
+You are able to develop and maintain multiple sites using a single WordPress installation.
 Multisite allows multiple virtual sites to share a single WordPress installation.
 When the multisite feature is activated, the original WordPress site can be converted to support a network of sites.

 WordPress can take the place of your entire workflow from the initial draft to the time you hit publish – spelling, grammar, collaboration, and review – there’s no need for e-mails back and forth or expensive desktop software.